Bjarke Ingels Group

 About SHoP Architects

 Five principals are at the helm of SHoP architects — twins Christopher and William Sharples, William’s wife Coren Sharples, and couple Kimberly Holden and Greg Pasquarelli.
 The firm’s name is a mashup of their last initials.
 Formed in 1996, the relatively young practice has gained attention for its prominent New York City designs, including the Domino Sugar Refinery development in Williamsburg, The Steinway Tower in Midtown, and a reimagined South Street Seaport.
-Fast Company called SHoP Architects the “Most Innovative Architecture Firm in the World,” and Smithsonian/Cooper Hewitt honored them with a National Design Award for Architecture.
+Fast Company called SHoP Architects the “Most Innovative Architecture Firm in the World;” Smithsonian/Cooper Hewitt honored them with a National Design Award for Architecture.
+The firm makes use of an interdisciplinary approach on each of its projects and has had the opportunity to work on a variety of interesting projects.

-The American Copper Buildings by SHoP will bring a sculptural focal point to the Manhattan skyline.
-The site in Kips Bay, near the United Nations, will be home to two copper-clad towers, angled toward each other in the middle and connected by the highest sky-bridge in Manhattan.
-Residents of both towers will share access to the lap pool and lounge, housed in the bridge.
+The American Copper Buildings by SHoP brings a sculptural focal point to the Manhattan skyline.
+The site in Kips Bay, near the United Nations, is home to two copper-clad towers, angled toward each other in the middle and connected by the highest sky-bridge in Manhattan, the first of its kind to be built in decades.
+Residents of both towers share access to the lap pool and lounge, housed in the bridge.
 The roof of the east tower offers the same amenities in the open air.
-Taking into account the risk of flooding to waterfront property, the buildings will have a forward-thinking, self-sufficient energy system.
-The Barclays Center, another SHoP design, also makes use of a metal facade.
+Taking into account the risk of flooding to waterfront property, the buildings have a forward-thinking, self-sufficient energy system.
+The Barclays Center, another SHoP design, also makes use of a metal façade.
 The urban sports arena and concert venue, home to the Brooklyn Nets and New York Islanders, is a glazed ground-level story topped with a thirty-foot-high canopy, surrounded by a prismatic lattice of 12k pre-weathered steel panels.
 The $1B, 675k-square-foot building in Prospect Heights has no dedicated parking but is connected to a $76M public transit hub.

 Skidmore, Owings & Merrill